sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 * Automated or manual review reminder emails
 * Manual review reminders by WhatsApp with the 'click to chat' integration
-* Aggregated review forms to allow quick and easy reviewing
+* Aggregated and on-site review forms to allow quick and easy reviewing
 * Enhanced reviews, including ratings, images, voting and filtering options
 * Offer discounts in exchange for reviews
 * Integration with Google Shopping